apache/pekko/docs/src/main/paradox/typed/cluster.md

 You can silence the logging of cluster events at info level with configuration property:

 ```
-akka.cluster.log-info = off
+pekko.cluster.log-info = off
 ```

 You can enable verbose logging of cluster events at info level, e.g. for temporary troubleshooting, with configuration property:

 ```
-akka.cluster.log-info-verbose = on
+pekko.cluster.log-info-verbose = on
 ```

 ### Cluster Dispatcher

 The Cluster extension is implemented with actors.
-To protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `akka.actor.internal-dispatcher`.
-The cluster actors can potentially be isolated even further, onto their own dispatcher using the setting `akka.cluster.use-dispatcher` or made run on the same dispatcher to keep the number of threads down.
+To protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `pekko.actor.internal-dispatcher`.
+The cluster actors can potentially be isolated even further, onto their own dispatcher using the setting `pekko.cluster.use-dispatcher` or made run on the same dispatcher to keep the number of threads down.

 ### Configuration Compatibility Check